 Failure to correct any violations of critical items within ten (10) days may result in revocation of your public swimming pool permit.
 Repeated violation of identical critical item category may result in revocation of your public swimming pool permit.
 Items identified as constituting imminent health hazards shall be corrected immediately or operations shall cease.
 You are to post the swimming pool permit and the most recent inspection report in a conspicuous manner.
 You have the right to request a hearing regarding this report by filing a written request with the Commissioner within ten (10) days of the date of this report.
 T.C.A.
 Sections 68-14-307, 68-14-318, 68-14-321, and 4-5-320.

-Signatu ire of Person in Charge
+Signature of Person in Charge r crson in Charge